 Chase Sapphire Preferred® Card – The Chase Sapphire Preferred Card offers new cardholders 50,000 bonus points after $4,000 in purchases within the first 3 months.
 This is quite an excellent deal, as 50,000 points can be redeemed for $625 in travel when you redeem through Chase Ultimate Rewards™.
 Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.

 The card features 2 points per dollar spent on travel and dining at restaurants as well as travel expenses, and 1 point per dollar spent on everything else.
 No foreign transaction fees when using the card abroad.
 No annual fee the first year, $95 after that.

 BankAmericard Travel Rewards® Credit Card – New cardholders of the BankAmericard Travel Rewards® credit card can acquire 20,000 bonus points after making at least $1,000 in purchases during the first 90 days.
 Unlimited 1.5 points per $1 spent are earned on all purchases and there are no foreign transaction fees or annual fees to worry about.
-A 0% intro APR on purchases for 12 billing cycles is also included (standard APR is 14.99% – 22.99% variable).
+See terms for pricing details.
 Bank of America customers can get an additional 10% customer points bonus on every purchase when they have an active Bank of America® checking or savings account.
 If you’re a Preferred Rewards client, you can increase that bonus to 25% – 75%.
 Learn more about the Preferred Rewards Program.